hardyoyo/RodmanPottingerCookbook/recipes/Piecrust.md

 Shape the dough into a ball, the proceed with whatever recipe needs dough.
 Don' know what to make?
 Make a pie!

-- If it's a hot day, you may want to refridgerate the dought for 15 minutes before rolling and shaping it.
+- If it's a hot day, you may want to refrigerate the dough for 15 minutes before rolling and shaping it.

 \label{easy-piecrust}